maremoto/Coursera-Kaggle/README.md

 * The features generated are lags from the monthly sold item counts and revenues (price * items), and an expanding mean encoding of item category.

-* The initial solution was a staking of models (NeuralNet, Linear ElasticNet and LightGBM) with two levels, but at the end, a LGB model alone performs better!
+* The initial solution was a staking of models (NeuralNet, Linear ElasticNet and LightGBM) with another Linear Regressor or Decission Tree or Linear Convex Mix, but at the end, a LGB model alone performs better!

 ## Environment: